 On December 2, 1999, Landec acquired Apio by the merger of Apio with and into a wholly owned subsidiary of Landec.
 Upon the closing, Landec paid \$8.9 million in cash and issued 2,500,000 shares of Landec's common stock to the former stockholders of Apio.
 In accordance with the merger agreement, 833,333 shares of the common stock are being registered for the former stockholders of Apio.
 In addition, the merger agreement provides for future payments to the stockholders of up to \$16.75 million.
-These payments consist of (a) up to \$10 million which will be paid out over two years to Nicholas Tompkins if Apio exceeds certain earnings targets in 2000 and 2001, (b) \$5.3 million which will be paid in equal annual installments to the stockholders over the next five years, (c) up to \$1.25 million which will be paid to the stockholders if the average closing sale price of the common stock is trading below \$6.00 per share during the last twenty trading days of the nine month period after the closing and (d) up to \$200,000 to be paid to the stockholders conditioned upon the collection of certain notes receivable.
-Only the condition giving rise to the potential payment of \$100,000 to the Apio stockholders upon the collection of certain note receivables has matured, and that condition was not satisfied.
-The conditions giving rise to the Company's obligation to make all of the other payments to the Apio stockholders have not yet matured.
+These payments consist of (a) up to \$10 million which will be paid out over two years to Nicholas Tompkins if Apio exceeds certain earnings targets in 2000 and 2001, (b) \$5.3 million which will be paid in equal annual installments to the stockholders over the next five years, (c) up to \$1.25 million which will be paid to the stockholders if the average closing sale price of the common stock is trading below \$6.00 per share during the last twenty trading days of the nine month period after the closing and (d) up to \$200,000 to be paid to the stockholders conditioned upon the collection of certain notes receivable, of which the conditions as to payment of \$100,000 were not satisfied.